 - Separation and divorce

-Sometimes couples simply need to be given the time in a different space with a supportive counsellor or psychotherapist to facilitate them to identify the issues and resolve them.
-In other cases, the relationship counsellor / psychotherapist will teach one or both partners new skills, helping them to relate more effectively, or will help them with behavioural change.
+Sometimes partners simply need to be given the time in a different space with a supportive counsellor or therapist to facilitate them to identify the issues and resolve them.
+In other cases, the counsellor will teach one or both partners new skills, helping them to relate more effectively, or will help them with behavioural change.

 - Explore your patterns of behaviour